ButterWatt/ESP32-AntiDeauther/README.md

 >If you blame me due to its protection not doing well to your actual access point, please, read twice.
 Remember that's not my fault when that situation occurs.

  # Quote of the repo
-**If you are looking for AI girlfriend, please find and touch grass immediately.** -Butter, who found themself writing complain in the dark.
+**If you are looking for AI girlfriend, please find and touch grass immediately.
+Also the life still long, your mind still need grass** -Butter, who found themself writing complain in the dark.
 >[!TIP]
 >Little did you know: *I made this repository and the quote when I was bored, basicly*
 >